Skip to main content

 Southern Norway

-The Southern Norway archipelago consists of thousands of small and large islands and skerries, from the Ryvingen Lighthouse to the Jomfruland Island.
-There are literally tens of thousands smooth rocky shore areas that are hugely popular with sun worshippers in the summer.
-It is an amazing area for sea kayaking, both for beginners and the more experienced.
-The islands close to the main land are sheltered from the ocean, which makes canoes a great way of getting around.
+The Southern Norway archipelago consists of thousands of islands and skerries, from the Ryvingen Lighthouse to Jomfruland Island.
+There are literally tens of thousands of smooth rocky shore areas that are hugely popular in the summer.
+It's an amazing area for sea kayaking, both for beginners and the more experienced.
+The islands close to the mainland are sheltered from the sea, which makes canoes a great way of getting around.

 20. The North Sea Cycle Route from Mandal to Hafrsfjord